analogdevicesinc/VSCode-Maxim/installer/com.maximintegrated.dist.vscodemaxim/data/Tools/VSCode-Maxim/readme.md

 ![MAX78000 Boards](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/78000_boards.JPG)

 ## Advanced Config Options
+* `"MAXIM_PATH"`
+    * This option must point to the root installation directory of the MaximSDK.
+    * It should be placed in the _global_ user settings.json file during first-time VSCode-Maxim setup.
+See [Installation](#installation).

 * `"terminal.integrated.env.[platform]:Path"`
     * This prepends the location of toolchain binaries to the system `Path` used by VSCode's integrated terminal.
-Don't touch unless you know what you're doing :)
+    * Don't touch unless you know what you're doing :)

-* `"MAXIM_PATH"`
-    * This option must point to the root installation directory of the MaximSDK.
-By default, the MAXIM_PATH environment variable is used, which is suitable for most use cases.
-    * Default value: `"${env:MAXIM_PATH}"`

 * `"project_name"`
     * Sets the name of project.
 This is used in other config options such as `program_file`.